 2. Spend on cards you haven't used in a while

 Issuers can slash your credit card spending limits and even close cards you aren't using without notice.
 That can reduce your available credit and therefore raise your credit utilization rate, Schulz explains.

 To avoid an increased credit card utilization rate, which will hurt your score, "shift some of your regular spending on to a card you haven't used in a while.
 It might help keep your card from being closed or having its limits slashed," he suggests.

 3. Become an authorized user on someone else's card

-To boost your score quickly, ask a parent or someone close to you with good credit if they'll make you an authorized user on their card, Rossman suggests.
+To boost your score quickly, ask a parent or someone close to you with good credit if they'll make you an authorized user on their card, Rossman says.

 "This will be most impactful if you have a thin file," he says.
 For example, a young adult who doesn't have much experience managing credit could benefit by becoming an authorized user on a parent's credit card.
-"By being listed on an account that's managed well, that will help you."
+You can benefit from a kind of halo effect: "By being listed on an account that's managed well, that will help you."